SpaceyLad/simulacra/README.md

 # How to use

+You have to use the -f -l and -c arguments!

 There is a simple explanation in the help menu which you can use with -h.
 Here are some examples: